uggla/cloud_native_app/README.md

 # Evaluation

-Evaluation will be 30' per group.
+Evaluation will be 25' Maximum per group including 5' for Q&A.
 You will present :
 - application ecosystem architecture
 - factory architecture